 There you’ll see three interesting things…

-The first is the commemorative plaque of Madame Neuilly who was killed by the Nazi during WWII.
+The first is the commemorative plaque of Madame Neuilly who was killed by the Nazis during WWII.

 The second is an old survey marker which indicates the exact altitude of Saint-Germain (66m above the scale found in pont de la Tournelle in Paris… which in turn is located at 26.25m above sea level!).